We think about maximising athletic performance in two categories: On-Hours and Off-Hours.

-When your glucose levels drop toward hypoglycaemia (around 70 mg/dL), your muscles may not receive the glucose flux required to either prepare, perform and recover for and from training.
+Watch out: When your glucose levels drop toward hypoglycaemia (around 70 mg/dL), your muscles may not receive the glucose flux required to either prepare, perform and recover for and from training.
+No good.

-For example, when recovering from a high intensity workout, or long-sustained training, make sure to keep your glucose levels above 70 mg/dL after exercise to ensure adequate glucose availability.
-This will quickly and effectively replenish glycogen stores used during exercise.
+When recovering from a high intensity workout or long-sustained training, make sure to keep your glucose levels above 70 mg/dL after exercise.
+This is to make sure your body has adequate glucose availability.
+You can quickly and effectively replenish glycogen stores used during exercise.

-During moderate to high intensity exercises, or when your aim is to seek peak performance in competition, ensuring a proper glucose flux to muscle would optimise metabolic efficiency in providing ready-to-consume fuel to the working muscle.
-During exercise, avoid dipping below 70 to ensure adequate glucose availability.
+During moderate to high intensity exercises, or when your aim is to hit peak performance in competition, make sure you get a proper glucose flux to your muscles.
+This optimizes metabolic efficiency and gives you ready-to-consume fuel to those working muscles.
+And while you’re in it, avoid dipping below 70 to ensure adequate glucose availability.

-In addition, as your glucose levels trend lower and lower, your cognitive and coordinative abilities, such as balance and stability, may be impaired.
+As your glucose levels trend lower and lower, your cognitive and coordinative abilities (like balance and stability) may be impaired.
 Studies showed how episodes of hypoglycemia lead to impaired judgment, cognitive decline, difficulty in focus and mental weaknesses.
 Precision and accuracy in complex motor tasks are also impaired.
-Mainly due to insufficient glucose flux to the brain.
-Therefore, avoiding dipping < 70 mg/dL would have important positive effects overall.
+Not a great state for ultimate performance.
+Do your best to avoid dipping below < 70mg/dL to make sure you’re always at your best.

 - Frayn K.N., 2013.
 Metabolic Regulation: A Human Perspective, 3rd Edition, 2013.
 Wiley.